amiaopensource/av-python-carpentry/_episodes/05-aboutfiles.md

 In the 90s, they "settled" their dispute.
 To talk about base-10 numbers, you should use the familiar SI (International System of Units) prefixes: kilo- (k), mega- (M), giga- (G), tera- (T), etc.)
 To talk about binary numbers, you should use the binary prefixes: kibi- (ki), mebi- (Mi), gibi- (Gi), tebi- (Ti), etc.
-Unfortunately, this didn't really settle the debate, and you can still find marketing materials that mix the two up.
+Unfortunately, they didn't really settle the debate, and you can still find marketing materials that mix the two up.
-And as our collections grow bigger, it's more and more important to be aware of this.
+For us, it's an important distinction as our collections grow bigger.

 ~~~
-totalsize = 16255932760371
 totalsize/(1000 ** 4)
 ~~~
 {: .language-python}